intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 - Operation: ??? → `OpGroupAsyncCopy`

 Translation from LLVM IR to SPIR-V for special types is also supported, but such LLVM IR must comply to some special requirements.
-Unfortunately there is no canonical form of special built-in types and operations in LLVM IR, moreover we can't re-use existing representation generated by OpenCL C front-end compiler.
-For instance here is how `OpGroupAsyncCopy` operation looks in LLVM IR produced by OpenCL C front-end compiler.
+Unfortunately, there is no canonical form of special built-in types and operations in LLVM IR, moreover we can't re-use existing representation generated by OpenCL C front-end compiler.
+For instance, here is how `OpGroupAsyncCopy` operation looks in LLVM IR produced by OpenCL C front-end compiler.

 ```LLVM